The city of Bedlington, England named their soccer team the Terriers after this breed!

 Click through all of our Bedlington Terrier images in the gallery.

 Their hypoallergenic curly coats are reminiscent of sheep’s wool, while their compact, uniquely shaped heads make them distinctive in appearance.
-Since their designation as a breed, these plucky little dogs have been used in racing, hunting and other dog sports.
+Since their designation as a breed, these plucky little terriers have been used in racing, hunting and other dog sports.
 This highly intelligent, active, athletic, loving, non-shedding dog is an excellent choice for families with an active lifestyle.

 3 Pros and Cons of Owning a Bedlington Terrier